krasimir/react-in-patterns/patterns/dependency-injection/README.md

 };
 ```

 The wrapped components and their children now share the same context.
-The `<Title>` component is the one that needs the title so that is the place where we use the `<Consumer>`.
+The `<Title>` component is the one that needs the `title` string so that is the place where we use the `<Consumer>`.

 ```js
 import { Consumer } from './context';